jiangxkjohn/jiangxkjohn.githun.io/index.md

 Third Prize in Navigation and Motion Planning Group
 *Oct.2019 - Sept.2020*

-* Utilized the Dueling DQN to establish decision network by tensorflow, this network uses the observation of all the robots included position, blood, ammo as input and outputs the actions of two robots in our side team.
-Then I trained network to let the agent learn to avoid the obstacles and attack the enemies.
-The results showed that the agent we trained had a win rate over 80\% in the competition with the random strategy.
-* Developed a gym environment to simulate the behavior of four robots in two teams, the environment can simulate the moving of robot and detect whether the robot interact with the obstacles or other robots.
-* Developed the visual interface using pyplet to make the decision process visible.

 ### **All-weather 500 KV HV transmission line inspection robot**

 Cooperated with **China Southern Power Grid Company**
 *Jan.2019 - May.2020*

-* Used Adams to analyses the mechanical model of inspection robot, and verified if the mechanics structure is able to meet the requirement of climbing and the stability.
-* Collected very few number of four typical items in the transmission line because of the difficulty to collect them in transmission line, then we augment the data to generate a large number of random labeled image by the matches between raw image and raw labels.
-* utilized YOLO v4 to train a object detection model in the dataset we acquired.
-Then we use depth information to filter the background and got a higher mAP and accuracy.

 ## Award